lukasz-b96/Intern-2-Task/README.md

 - I decided to split this task into three files
 - It was not so necessary because the problem was easy and not complicated
 - The main component is "Register.js"
+- The valid output is in the console

 ### The approach to the problem: